Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space: Completion of the moduli space

 As we have seen we obtain $Z$ from the singular space $Z^*$ by blowing it up in finitely many points.
 Carrying out this procedure and then pulling back the bundles just constructed we come up with isomorphic vector bundles $F_{\alpha ,\beta ,A}(-1)$ and $F_{\alpha ,\beta ,{\rm e}^{\ii\tau}A}(-1)$ over the regular (and non-compact) twistor space $Z$.

 Consider the untwisted vector bundle $F_{\alpha ,\beta ,A}=F_{\alpha ,\beta ,A}(-1)\otimes H$.
 First of all, it is clear that it is a holomorphic rank 2 vector bundle over $Z$.

 Secondly, the restriction of $F_{\alpha ,\beta ,A}$ to any real line in $Z$ is holomorphically trivial.
-This follows since the bundle we have constructed just corresponds to the Green function as in \cite{ati} and this function is everywhere positive as we already noted \cite{gri}.
+This follows since the bundle we have constructed just corresponds to the Green function and this function is everywhere positive as we already noted above.

 Thirdly, the anti-linear map (\ref{tauc}) induces a real structure on $F_{\alpha ,\beta ,A}(-1)$ over $\tau_1$ simply because $\tau_1$ switches $H^s\otimes L^1$ and $H^s\otimes L^{-1}$ while maps $H^2$ to $H^2$.
 Therefore, since over $\C P^1$ the bundle $H$ carries a symplectic structure \cite{har}, the untwisted bundle $F_{\alpha ,\beta ,A}= F_{\alpha ,\beta ,A}(-1)\otimes H$ also carries a {\it symplectic} structure $\tilde{\tau}_1: F_{\alpha ,\beta ,A}\rightarrow F_{\alpha ,\beta ,A}$ lying over $\tau_1$.